javalin/website/_posts/tutorials/2018-09-02-jetty-session-handling-java.md

 }
 ```

-If you want to use MongoDB you simply create a a different `DataStoreFactory` helper:
+If you want to use MongoDB you simply create a different `DataStoreFactory` helper:

 ```java
 MongoSessionDataStoreFactory mongoDataStoreFactory(String url, String dbName, String collectionName) {